Hydrolyzed Collagen Peptides: the Superior Collagen Supplement - Dr. Axe

 Joint pain is one of the hallmark signs of getting older, and it’s often caused by a decrease in collagen, which is responsible for decreasing inflammation and helping joints and tendons move more easily.
 Fortunately, one of the top hydrolyzed collagen benefits is its ability to ease joint pain and decrease symptoms often associated with older age, such as swelling and stiffness.

-A study in the International Journal of Medical Sciences showed that using collagen was able to improve several aspects of physical function in people with osteoarthritis while also enhancing overall quality of life.
+A study in the International Journal of Medical Sciences showed that using collagen for joints was able to improve several aspects of physical function in people with osteoarthritis while also enhancing overall quality of life.
 Similarly, another study conducted by Beth Israel Hospital in Boston found that collagen supplementation reduced swelling and tenderness of the joints for those with rheumatoid arthritis within just three months.

 4. Improves Hair and Skin Health